hypriot/blog/content/post/talk_ict_2016_international_conference_telecommunications.md

 date = "2016-05-25T18:03:34+01:00"
 draft = false
 more_link = "yes"
-title = "Learning platform Hypriot Cluster Lab meets education sector at ICT 2016 in Greece"
+title = "Cloud Computing Learning platform Hypriot Cluster Lab at ICT 2016"
 +++

 Our cooperation with University of Bamberg pays off once again: We had the chance to present our Hypriot Cluster Lab (HCL) at [ICT 2016](http://ict-2016.org/), the International Conference on Telecommunications.
 The conference attendees were mainly scientific researchers from all over the globe.
-Thus, HCL as a tool to learn about computer clustering could not get closer to representatives of the education sector.
+Thus, HCL as a tool to learn about computer cloud computing could not get closer to representatives of the education sector.

 Now, after the show, we publish the [presentation slides](/images/ict-2016-greece/ICT-Presentation.pdf).
 However, the slides are not throughout self-explanatory, so we also write down what we've presented to the audience.

 ![IoT-requirements](/images/ict-2016-greece/ict_logo.jpg)

 <!--more-->

 IoT requires "Expansion to small"
 ---------------------------------